denten/denten.github.io/_includes/CV/04-publications.md

 ### Contributed Essays & Chapters (Refereed)

-1. "Reading Platforms: A Brief History of the Electronic Book," chapter submitted and forthcoming in *The Unfinished Book*, ed.
+1. "Reading Platforms: A Concise History of the Electronic Book," chapter submitted and forthcoming in *The Unfinished Book*, ed.
 Alexandra Gillespie and Deidre Shauna Lynch.
 Oxford UP, 2020.
 2. "Anonymous, Massively Collaborative, Trans-human," chapter submitted and forthcoming in